Sage-Bionetworks/portalsDocs/articles/contribute_and_access_controlled_use_data.md

 a user must (1) be a certified user and (2) have an verified profile.
 In additional, users must agree to the `Conditions for Use` for your desired data set.
 For example, all Bridge data carries the `Condition for Use` that findings must be published as open access articles.

-**Bridge data may not be redistributed.** Each Synapse user wishing to access Bridge data must individually agree to the `Conditions for Use`.
+{% include warning.html content="Bridge data may not be redistributed." %}
+Each Synapse user wishing to access Bridge data must individually agree to the `Conditions for Use`.

 ### Flagging Inappropriate Data Use
 Any human data shared in Synapse, with or without data use restrictions, must be de-identified according to HIPAA Standards and all applicable privacy laws and regulations.
 Guidance on de-identification according to HIPAA rules can be found [here](http://www.hhs.gov/ocr/privacy){:target="_blank"}.

-**If you believe data made available in Synapse has been posted with inappropriate `Conditions for Use` contact the ACT at <mailto:act@sagebase.org> or click on the *Report Issue* flag next under the folder or file name.
+**If you believe data made available in Synapse has been posted with inappropriate `Conditions for Use` contact the ACT at <mailto:act@sagebase.org> or click on the `Report Issue` flag next under the folder or file name.
 This will trigger an email to the ACT who will contact you for more details.**